degaart/scalable-font2/README.md

 IMPORTANT NOTE: unlike the normal renderer, this one does not handle gzip compressed fonts.
 Always pass an inflated font in `ssfn_src`.

+NOTE: this is a font rasterizer, not a console library.
+By default, it won't interpret control codes (like `\t`, `\r` or `\n`) for you, however you can turn this feature on with a define.

 NOTE: if you get page faults with the console renderer like [this miserable lost soul](https://forum.osdev.org/viewtopic.php?f=1&t=56005), that means *YOUR* code has memory corruption issues or you've given invalid input.
 This is so because the console renderer simply doesn't allocate any memory at all, and it only writes to a buffer you specify in